d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 Hold on a minute! 😳

-You may have realized: We haven’t written one line of code manually yet and we have already a fully functional blogging site that’s server site rendered.
+You may have realized: We haven’t written one line of code manually yet, and we have already a fully functional blogging site that’s server site rendered.
 Isn’t that cool?
 Setting up an Angular based blog has never been easier.

-> **Good to know:** _Scully_ also detects new routes we are adding manually to our app and it will create static sites for all those pages.
+> **Good to know:** _Scully_ also detects new routes we are adding manually to our app, and it will create static sites for all those pages.

 ## Use the `ScullyRoutesService`